Dog stretching

 Everything you want to know about dog stretching

 And we mean everything.
-This is a long article, so take a look around and let us know what you think.
+This is a long article, so look around and let us know what you think.

-Here are some links to help you jump around a bit – click the “Back to the top” image to come back here.
+Here are some links to help you jump around – click the “Back to the top” image to come back here.

 I am intrigued every time I see dogs stretch.
-I am honored when the stretch is clearly being given to me directly, and it evokes from me a response of loving up the dog.
+I am honored when the stretch is clearly given to me directly, and it evokes in me a response of loving up the dog.
 I am satisfied that this was the original intent.

-I have occasion to see multiple dogs in the field, literally a huge field at the park.
+I have occasion to see multiple dogs in the park, literally a huge field.
 I will watch one stretch more than the others, and I can detect this stretching is an invitation to play.

 The stretching dog makes the invitation to run away and play.
 The other dogs follow along, dodging and running.
-The main takeaway for me in this behavior is knowing that the stretching is indicative of a very happy dog.
+My main takeaway in this behavior is knowing that the stretching indicates a very happy dog.

-Before I even knew the name for a dog stretching back legs only, I was enamored with the “sploot.”
-I never heard it called this – we always referred to it as the “frog dog”, but apparently, it’s a thing.
+Before I knew the name for a dog stretching back legs only, I was enamored with the “sploot.”
+I never heard it called this – we always referred to it as the “frog dog,” but apparently, it’s a thing.

-I have learned that this sploot is an easy way to stretch the hindquarters as well as a means of airing out the midriff in the heat of summer.
+I have learned that this sploot is an easy way to stretch the hindquarters and air out the midriff in the heat of summer.

 There is much more to the dog stretch, however.
-You know your dog’s behavior better than anyone, aside from your veterinarian.
-I say this because the type of stretch can be an indication of something more concerning, a tip-off to the condition of your dog’s health.
+You know your dog’s behavior better than anyone aside from your veterinarian.
+I say this because the type of stretch can indicate something more concerning, a tip-off to the condition of your dog’s health.

 We will examine the different stretch profiles as we progress in this article.